stat88/stat88.github.io/logistics_fa22.md

 Course grades will be assigned using the following weights:

-- 20% Homework
+- 25% Homework
 - 20% Quizzes
 - 20% Midterm
-- 30% Final
+- 35% Final
-- 10% max(midterm, final)

 Grades will be based on a combination of absolute cutoffs and the distribution of overall scores.
+Towards the end of the term, I will make three guarantees: "An overall score of at least *x* will result in a grade of at least C-; at least *y* will result in at least B-; at least *z* will result in at least A-".
+The thresholds *x*, *y*, and *z* will depend on class performance up to that time.

+This sometimes results in distributions with weird shapes.
+See for example the peak at A in [Berkeleytime's summary](https://berkeleytime.com/grades/0-9405-fall-2019-adhikari,-a-_-1) of the grades from the last time Prof. Adhikari taught this class.

 ## Collaboration and Integrity ##
 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your assignments **on your own**.